 The “Special Agents” themselves may also pursue other types of legal claims, including class action claims for employee benefits.

 2. Companies can minimize or eliminate worker misclassification liability, even those with at-home workers in Internet-based businesses, by enhancing their IC compliance before being challenged by a government regulatory agency or a plaintiffs’ class action lawyer.

 Companies that rely on ICs as one of their key sources of manpower or simply to supplement their existing workforce can take steps to minimize misclassification liability by ensuring that their relationships with such ICs are properly structured, documented, and implemented.
 Bona fide IC relationships are permitted in virtually all states but one in the U.S., although state law tests for IC status often vary from one state to another.

-Alternatives to restructuring and re-documentation include reclassification and redistribution of ICs, as described in our White Paper.
+Alternatives to restructuring and re-documentation include reclassification and redistribution of ICs, as described in my White Paper.

 Many companies utilizing ICs are well aware that they may not be in compliance with laws affecting ICs, but find themselves in a form of corporate paralysis, unaware that there are a number of ways they can minimize or avoid IC misclassification liability.
 Indeed, for most of those businesses, IC compliance is readily attainable.